The hotel where Ted Bundy murdered Lynette Culver

 Judging by his other crimes, it is likely that Bundy convinced Culver to accompany him by using one of his various ruses.
 For example, he may have pretended to be a police officer or a family friend who had been sent there to pick her up.

-When the young girl jumped into the Bug, the pair made small talk as Bundy drove back towards the Holiday Inn.
+When the young girl jumped into the Volkswagen, the pair made small talk as Bundy drove back towards the Holiday Inn.

 Little is known about what happened afterwards.